cooper/quiki/doc/configuration.md

 If you are using **quiki webserver**, you must have a dedicated configuration file for the webserver.
 This tells it where to listen and where to find the wikis you have configured on the server.
-This is typically called `quiki.conf`, and is required as the first argument to the `quiki` executable.
+This file is called `quiki.conf` and is located in your quiki directory (default: `~/quiki/quiki.conf`).

 **Every wiki** also requires its own configuration file called `wiki.conf` at the root level of the wiki directory.